manikandan-e/document/multi-host-postcode.md

  - xyz.openbmc_project.State.HostN.Boot.PostCode
  -
 ## fb-yv2-misc

-The below operation part of fb-yv2-misc.
+The below operation part of the fb-yv2-misc.

  - Enable post code in each host connected through IPMB interface.
- - Detect and send the host position switch position to phosphor-post-code-manager through.
+ - Detect and send the host position switch position to phosphor-post-code-manager through D-bus.

-## phosphor-dbus-interfacesment
+## phosphor-dbus-interfaces

    D-bus interface need to create to support for multi-host postcode.

 ## Alternate design